 The Greater Scranton Jaycees have been involved in and have planed numerous community activities, events and fundraisers throughout the years.
-They have include Valentine’s Day Visits to area assisted living homes, a Holiday Card project, Big Brother’s-Big Sister’s Bowl for Kid’s Sake, Saint Joseph’s Center Festival, our annual Easter Egg Scramble and the American Cancer Society’s Relay for Life.
+They have include Valentine’s Day Visits to area assisted living homes, a Holiday Card project, Big Brother’s-Big Sister’s Bowl for Kid’s Sake, Saint Joseph’s Center Festival, our annual Easter Egg Scramble, La Festa Italiana Tent, a pet supply drive for the True Friends Animal Shelter, and the American Cancer Society’s Relay for Life.

 Keeping in the Jaycee tradition, we are always looking to meet new people between the ages of 18 and 41 who share our passion for service to others.
 If you are over 41 and are interested in volunteering, you may be eligible for our newly formed Executive Membership.
 Check out our Calendar of Events if you share in the spirit of helping others.
 We hope to meet you at our next General Membership meeting.

 Chapter History – The Beginning of the Beginning:

 As the Greater Scranton Jaycees continue their journey forward, with various events planned through the year, and getting newer members involved for their turn at leading the organization, it is good to occasionally remember how the group came about.
 A problem with an organization specific to developing young people’s skills is that there isn’t much knowledge of its heritage.
 Especially with the Jaycees, which has been active in Scranton since the 1930s.